mapuganda/handbook/README.md

 However, nothing about this specifically prohibits—or even discourages—the use of Wikis or Google Docs.
 As long as the Handbook contains a link to the relevant Wiki or Doc, it's perfectly all right to use either.

-We've taken some inspiration from [GitLabs' handbook](https://about.gitlab.com/handbook/handbook-usage/); that company has taken a remarkably open approach to their internal workings, in part in response to some of the same challenges many of us at HOT have faced.
+We've taken some inspiration from [GitLabs' handbook](https://about.gitlab.com/handbook/handbook-usage/); that company has taken a remarkably open approach to their internal workings, in part in response to some of the same challenges many of us at MapUganda have faced.

 ## How does it work?
 It's basically a Git repo full of [Markdown](https://en.wikipedia.org/wiki/Markdown) documents (like the one you're reading right now) that explain projects and processes, and contain links to relevant resources.
 For a reader, it's not much different from a wiki; the difference lies in how edits are proposed, merged, tracked, and managed.